How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 San Ramon to Puntarenas ($3) (1.5hrs)

 Your next bus will go from Parada Municipal in San Ramon to Puntarenas.
-We couldn't find an exact schedule for this route, as many of the buses to Puntaarenas are coming from San Jose and stopping in San Ramon to pick up passengers on the way.
+We couldn't find an exact schedule for this route because many buses to Punta Arenas depart from San Jose and stop in San Ramon to pick up passengers along the way.
 From our research, it seems like there is a bus every hour or two.

 Puntarenas to Paquera (ferry) ($4) (2hrs)

 The next leg of your trip involves taking the Paquera ferry across the Nicoya Peninsula.
 The ferry runs on a set schedule, and buying your tickets in advance is recommended.
 The Puntarenas ferry dock is a short taxi ride from the bus terminals in Puntarenas.
-You could make the walk from the bus terminal to the ferry dock, but it would take around 30 minutes.
+You could walk from the bus terminal to the ferry dock, but it would take about 30 minutes.

 Paquera to Cobano ($1) (25min)